log4js-node/log4js-node/docs/file.md

 * `compress` - `boolean` (default false) - compress the backup files during rolling (backup files will have `.gz` extension)
 * `keepFileExt` - `boolean` (default false) - preserve the file extension when rotating log files (`file.log` becomes `file.1.log` instead of `file.log.1`)

+Note that, from version 4.x of log4js onwards, the file appender can take any of the options for the [dateFile appender](dateFile.md) as well.
+So you could roll files by both date and size.

 ## Example

 ```javascript